Travelling with your family? Here are some movies for the whole tribe to enjoy together.

 Set entirely on the planet Cybertron, Transformers One, the animated prequel movie to Transformers, tells the story of young mining robot Orion Pax (Chris Hemsworth) and his best friend D-16 (Brian Tyree Henry).
 They do not have cogs in their chests and thus cannot transform.
 Together with Elita-1 (Scarlett Johansson) and B-127 (Keegan-Michael Key), they embark on an adventure and discover a shocking conspiracy that impacts their worldviews.
 These events put Orion Pax on the path to becoming Optimus Prime and D-16 on the path to becoming his nemesis, Megatron.

-While Transformers One was met with scepticism on its announcement, fans of the franchise came around to embrace the movie.
+While Transformers One was initially met with scepticism upon its announcement, fans of the franchise came to embrace the movie.
 Despite its kid-friendly exterior, it is surprisingly layered, featuring a dramatic and even moving portrayal of how two best friends become sworn enemies.

 Directed by Josh Cooley (Toy Story 4), the stunningly animated Transformers One features eye-catching sci-fi settings infused with an Art Deco sensibility.
 As an origin story, it is both accessible for newcomers and packed with enough references to the existing expansive Transformers mythology to be rewarding for longtime fans.